contributte/utils/.docs/README.md

     datetime: Contributte\Utils\DI\DateTimeFactoryExtension
 ```

-You can use default or override it by our own implementation:
+You can use the default or override it by our own implementation:

 ```php
 services: